onlyjot/command-framework/README.md

 ```

 ## Looking to advance your knowledge in Java?
-If you're just starting out as a Developer, or want to reinforce your already discovered knowledge, be sure to check out this course on [Udemy][udemy-course].
+If you're just starting out as a Developer, or want to reinforce your already discovered knowledge, be sure to check out [this][udemy-course] course on Udemy.
 Not sure if you want to invest in the course?
 Join the Discord [here][course-discord] and get to know the people behind it.